Hack-WashU/general-website/content/files/git.md

 2. Give your name (and only your name) some swanky custom styling.
 [Here's](https://www.w3schools.com/cssref/index.php) a reference.
 3. Save your changes, and verify they were hot-reloaded in your browser!
 4. In your terminal run `git add <file path edited file 1> <file path edited file 2>`.
 This tells git which files you want to commit/change to what you have on your local machine.
+    - You can use `git add *` to add every file in your current working directory, except for paths specified in a [.gitignore](https://github.com/Hack-WashU/general-website/blob/main/.gitignore) file!
 5. Click the source tree button on the left bar of VSCode, type a fun message into the box, and click "Commit".
 6. Click "Sync Changes"!